mblwhoi/drupal_faceted_search/README.txt

    the Keyword search and Guided search blocks, and to have the Related categories block placed in the Content region (so it appears under nodes).

-6. Go to the Administer > Site configuration > Faceted Search page.
+4. Go to the Administer > Site configuration > Faceted Search page.

-6a.
+4a.
 If you have enabled the Author Facet module, click the Author Facet tab and
     check the roles you'd like to exclude from faceted searches.

-6b.
+4b.
 If you have enabled the Content Type Facet module, click the Content Type
     Facet tab and check the content types you'd like to use in faceted searches.

-6c.
+4c.
+If you have enabled the Date Authored Facet module, click the Date Authored
+    Facet tab and select the date formats you'd like to use in faceted searches.

+4d.
 If you have enabled the Taxonomy Facets module, click the Taxonomy Facets
     tab and check the vocabularies you'd like to use in faceted searches.

     If your site does not have vocabularies, you'll have to create them, and populate them with terms.
 See the Drupal handbook pages on taxonomy for more information (http://drupal.org/handbook/modules/taxonomy).

-7. Click the Settings tab and assign weights and maximum number of categories to each facet.
+5. Click the Settings tab and assign weights and maximum number of categories to each facet.
 These options apply to the Current search and Guided search blocks.

+6. Go to the Administer > User management > Access control page, and grant the "use faceted search" permission to the roles you intend to give access to faceted search.

 Support